 Termez (sometimes Termiz) is the most southern city of Uzbekistan, marking the border between Uzbekistan and Afghanistan at the northern side of the Amu Darya river (also known as Oxus).
-Most tourists come to Termez to get to Afghanistan across the border.
-Termez nevertheless presents a variety of attractive destinations and sights from old Buddhist monasteries to medieval mausoleums in its old town which is in the tentative list of Unesco World Heritage sites.
+Most tourists come to Termez to cross to Afghanistan but it also presents a variety of attractive destinations and sights from old Buddhist monasteries to medieval mausoleums in its old town which is in the tentative list of Unesco World Heritage sites and should therefore not be neglected.
 There is plenty to see, all nestled inside a full curve of the powerful Amu Darya.

 Termez is an archaeologically wealthy city.
 If you are a history fan, it is the perfect place to visit.
-In Termez there are sites relating to the stories of Greek legionnaires, Buddhist monks, Arab and Mongol invaders, cosmopolitan traders and wandering men of wisdom.
+In Termez, there are sites relating to the stories of Greek legionnaires, Buddhist monks, Arab and Mongol invaders, cosmopolitan traders and wandering men of wisdom and of course the Silk Road.
 Furthermore, the muslim builders of medieval times have left here some of their architectural gems.
-Today Termez is inhabited by more than 130 000 residents has only few traces of its colorful cosmopolitan history.
+Today Termez is inhabited by more than 130 000 residents and has only few traces of its colorful cosmopolitan history.
 The town holds attractive landscapes on the edges of town as well as some ancient monuments and sites attesting to more glorious times.

 History of Termez